-Summer Musical Theater is a summer day camp for student's ages 4 – 19 interested in singing, acting, and dancing.
+Summer Musical Theater is a summer day camp for student's ages 4 – 18 interested in singing, acting, and dancing.

 A 4-week program for:

-The 2017 SMT productions are:
+The 2018 SMT conservatory productions were:

 Students in the Performance track spend their mornings attending classes in dance, acting, dynamics and vocal performance.
 In the afternoon, students participate in rehearsals for one of the two fully produced shows that will be performed during the fourth week of the program.

 Teen Students wishing to enroll in dance emphasis will spend their mornings in intensive study of jazz, ballet and tap.
-Then in the afternoon they will join the performance track to rehearse for the show that will be performed during the fourth week of the program.
+Then in the afternoon, they will join the performance track to rehearse for the show that will be performed during the fourth week of the program.
 Audition required for acceptance into this program.

-Prices current for the 2017 Summer Musical Theater Camp
+Prices current for the 2018 Summer Musical Theater Camp

 The dance emphasis program requires an audition, held a few weeks prior to camp starting.
 This program is available only to Teen Students